villalbamartin/radiobot/Readme.md

     you're done talking.
 The system's reply will be played over the speakers.
   * Use the R key to toggle radio mode.
 When in radio mode the system will speak constantly.
 Press R again to go back to chat mode.
+  * Use the F key to toggle fulscreen mode.

 The program supports the following flags: